keni2006/Sphere-51x/docs/storage-migration.md

 4. Trigger a world save (`SAVE 0`) or wait for the background saver to run.
 The repository layer writes `world_objects`, `world_object_data` and related tables using prepared statements.
+   - Existing installations that previously used the `type` column on `<prefix>world_object_relations` are automatically migrated.
+The schema manager renames the legacy column to `relation` so existing relationship data continues to load before the first save touches the table.
 5. Inspect the migration status:

    ```sql